AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 >[!IMPORTANT]
 >
->This overview video shows the Report Builder user interface in Customer Journey Analytics and, as such, some of the terminology differs.
-Otherwise, the user interface and the tasks you can perform are identical.
+>This overview video shows the Report Builder user interface in Customer Journey Analytics and, as such, some of the UI and terminology differ.
+Otherwise, the user experience is identical.

 >[!VIDEO](https://video.tv.adobe.com/v/337569/?quality=12&learn=on)